 When: Wednesday and Thursday September 5-6, 2018; 11am – 5pm

 XSEDE (eXtreme Science and Engineering Discovery Environment) is a virtual system that provides compute resources for scientists and researchers from all over the country.
 Its mission is to facilitate research collaboration among institutions, enhance research productivity, provide remote data transfer, and enable remote instrumentation.
 XSEDE is funded by National Science Foundation (NSF).
 Getting Started Guide for XSEDE.

-Life of the Mind, started in spring 2011, is an annual lecture series featuring interdisciplinary conversations with UC faculty from a variety of disciplines around a one-word theme.
+Life of the Mind is an annual lecture series featuring interdisciplinary conversations with UC faculty from a variety of disciplines around a one-word theme.
 The fall lecture, scheduled for 3-5 p.m.
-Tuesday, Nov.
-14 will focus on the theme of “truth.”
+Tuesday, Oct.
+30, will focus on the theme of “next.”

 Life of the Mind lectures feature one faculty member presenting his or her work and expertise in concert with the prescribed theme.
-The presentation is not simply be a recitation of the presenter’s work but promotes a point of view.
-A panel of three responds to and discusses the lecture from diverse perspectives, and a moderator encourages audience engagement.
+The presentation is not simply a recitation of the presenter’s work, but promotes a point of view.
+A panel of three faculty members responds to and discusses the lecture from diverse perspectives, and a moderator encourages audience engagement.

 The Life of the Mind Steering Committee seeks nominations for the featured UC faculty presenter.
 Each featured UC faculty presenter possesses: